-The Chillicothe Research Station was established in 1905 cooperatively by the USDA and the Texas Agricultural Experiment Station (currently known as Texas AgriLife Research) to test sorghum introductions.
-It was later designated as Substation No. 12.
-The farm consists of approximately 252 acres in one tract located in southeastern Hardeman County.
-Scientists conduct primarily dryland research at Chillicothe although the station has 2 irrigation wells which have the capability to irrigate a significant number of acres.
+The Chillicothe Research Station was established in 1905 to test sorghum introductions.
+The farm consists of approximately 252 acres in one tract located in southeastern Hardeman County, Texas.
+Scientists conduct research in dryland, furrow irrigated, pivot irrigated, and subsurface drip irrigated Cropping Systems at Chillicothe, although the station has 2 irrigation wells that have the capability to irrigate a significant number of acres.

-The early work of J. Roy Quinby and J.C.
-Stevens evaluating sorghums lead to the development of hybrid grain sorghum at the station.
-The first commercial scale production of crossing blocks to produce grain sorghum hybrids began on the station in 1956.
+Hybrid grain sorghum was first developed at the Chillicothe Station as a result of the early work of J. Roy Quinby and J.C.
+Stevens.
+The first commercial scale production to produce grain sorghum hybrids began on the station in 1956.
 Significant yield increases resulted.
 A State of Texas Historical Marker located on F.M.
 392 near the station entrance commemorates this accomplishment.

 1340 FM 392